-Example: Arrange three copies of the same triangle so that the sum of the three angles appears to form a line, and give an argument in terms of transversals why this is so.
+5. For eExample:, Aarrange three copies of the same triangle so that the sum of the three angles appears to form a line, and give an argument in terms of transversals why this is so.

-□ 8.G.B.
+B.G.B.
 Understand and apply the Pythagorean Theorem.

-6. Analyze and justify the Pythagorean Theorem and its converse using pictures, diagrams, narratives, or models.

-- 7. Apply the Pythagorean Theorem to determine unknown side lengths in right triangles in real-world and mathematical problems in two and three dimensions. - 8.
+- 6. Explain and justify a proof of the Pythagorean Theorem and its converseusing pictures, diagrams, narratives, or models. - 7.
+Apply the Pythagorean Theorem to determine unknown side lengths in right triangles in real-world and mathematical problems in two and three dimensions. - 8.
 Apply the Pythagorean Theorem to find the distance between two points in a coordinate system.